JQuiroz728/Tweeto/README.md

 # Tweeto Frontend Documentation

-This repository holds the frontend source code for the Tweeto Scheduling Application.
+This repository holds the frontend source code for Tweeto, a Tweet Scheduling Application.
 This project relies on the Tweeto backend server to be running simultaneously alongside with this.
 The complete application can be found at: https://github.com/webservertweeto

 ![](UI.png)